section-engineering-education/engineering-education/content/articles/kotlin-flow-zip-operator/index.md

 In the next step, we will work on the ViewModels class that will hold the Zip operator logic for asynchronous parallel network calls.

 ### Step 7 - ViewModel class
 We will create two ViewModel classes, one of the classes will implement the Zip operator logic to allow fetching of data asynchronously from the API.
-One ViewModel class will contain two methods ie, `getAnElephant()` and `getMoreElephants()`.
+One ViewModel class will contain two methods i.e., `getAnElephant()` and `getMoreElephants()`.

 The other ViewModel class will have a `zip` operator to allow parallel network calls using the two methods.